10XGenomics/subset-bam/README.md

 `subset-bam` is a tool to subset a 10x Genomics BAM file based on a tag, most commonly the cell barcode tag.

-**This tool is currently under development and is not yet ready for general use.**

 ## Overview of how it works
 `subset-bam` is a simple tool implemented in Rust that takes a 10x Genomics BAM file, a CSV file defining the subset of cells you want to isolate, and produces a new BAM file with only alignments associated with those cells.

 In the subsetting process, temporary BAM files will be written to your temporary file (`$TMPDIR`) location before a final concatenation step.
-Please make sure this location has enough space to support this operation.
+Please make sure this location is writeable has enough space to support this operation.
+If you cannot write to this location, you can set your `TMPDIR` variable to a path you can write by the command `export TMPDIR=/my/writeable/path`.

 ## Support
 This tool is not officially supported.
 If you have any comments, please submit a GitHub issue.